PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 ## Prepare Jupyter Notebook server
 Git clone https://github.com/PHI-Toolkit/jupyterhub-deploy-docker-localhost.
 Change to the `jupyterhub-deploy-docker-localhost` folder and run the steps below.

-On Ubuntu Linux 18.04 (Bionic), you might have to (Linux terminal commands):
+On Ubuntu Linux 18.04 (Bionic), you might have to execute the following (Linux terminal commands):
 1. Install git - `sudo apt install git`
-2. Install Docker, Docker Compose, make - `sudo install-docker-bionic.sh`
+2. Install Docker, Docker Compose, make - `sudo install-docker-bionic.sh` (see more below, **"Install Docker, Docker Compose and make on your remote Virtual Machine (VM)"**)

 The next steps entail three rounds of modification levels (**1=no modification (default settings)**, **2=LetsEncrypt certificates**, **3=GitHub OAuth authentication**).